How to Find & Query the Perfect Literary Agent for You

 • Be sure to follow the agent’s specific requests when sending off your query letter and submission package.
 Generally, most agents accept query letters through a digital form or email, but some may prefer a mailed hard copy.

-See also How to Learn Faster
+See also How to Crack Bank Exams in First Attempt?

 • If a literary agent asks you to pay them or makes you uncomfortable in any way, do not sign with them.